-How to Clean Hardwood Floors with Vinegar and Water!
+Simple Tips on How to Clean Wood Floors with Vinegar and Water!

 It is likely that your grandmother or great grandmother used vinegar and water to clean many things in their homes from windows and stoves to those wood and tile floors.